Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: LLMs in Music Recommendation: Evaluation

 where $X$ is the set of possible inputs and $Y$ is the set of possible output texts.

 Evaluation strategies can focus either on comparing the predicted output $y$ against a reference output $y^*$ or human judgments (\textbf{reference-based evaluation}), or on comparing the predicted output $y$ directly against the source input $x$ (\textbf{reference-free evaluation}).
-Reference-based evaluation, which relies on ground-truth data, remains the most common approach.
-However, reference-free evaluation based on LLMs has recently emerged as a promising, resource-efficient alternative, as it does not require extensive human annotation and is therefore suitable for fast and large-scale iterations.
+Reference-based evaluation, which \textit{relies on ground-truth data}, remains the most common approach.
+However, reference-free evaluation, often based on LLMs (e.g., LLMs-as-a-judge), has recently emerged as a promising, resource-efficient alternative, as it does not require extensive human annotation and is therefore suitable for fast and large-scale evaluation experiments.
+Figure~\ref{fig:nlp-eval} summarizes the content that will be discussed in this section, presenting it as a decision process to guide the selection of the most suitable evaluation metrics based on the specific characteristics of each scenario.

 In what follows, we set aside aspects related to content parsing.
 Modern LLMs can generate structured outputs directly (e.g., JSON files), which provides more suitable formatting of results for evaluation.
 Therefore, we do not consider evaluation metrics related to this parsing phase and focus only on the quality of the generated content itself.